Thomas Bridson Cribb 1863-1864

 As the national 110m hurdles champion, he represented Australia in this event and the 4x100m relay at the 1998 Commonwealth Games, where his team claimed the bronze medal.
 He finished sixth at the World Cup in the 110m hurdles and sixth at the World Student Games in the decathlon.
 Zuyderwyk competed successfully for Washington State University, where he earned a bachelor’s degree in psychology and sports administration in 1993.
 He received a postgraduate diploma in sports psychology from the University of Queensland in 1995 and coached at the elite level in Australia for several years.
 He has since established himself as a track and field coach on the American collegiate circuit.

-Captain of the Australian polo team for over 10 years.
-He became a professional upon completion of a university degree and has played in most of the major polo playing countries in the world including the UK, France, Spain, USA, Chile, Argentina, South Africa, New Zealand and Dubai.
-Based in England for about half the year, Gilmore competes in high and medium goal tournaments.
-He is the chief umpire of the Guards’ Club in England and plays all the high goal tournaments in Australia.
+Glen Gilmore was the Captain of the Australian polo team for over 10 years.
+He became a professional upon completion of a University degree and has played in most of the major polo playing countries in the world including the UK, France, Spain, USA, Chile, Argentina, South Africa, New Zealand and Dubai.
+Based in England for about half the year, Gilmore competes in high and medium goal tournaments and is the chief umpire of the Guards’ Club in England and plays all the high goal tournaments in Australia. #yourplaceinhistory #igs

-The Australian and Oceania Modern Pentathlon champion and the sole male representative in the Australian Olympic Games team for the 2000 Olympics.
+Robert McGregor was the Australian and Oceania Modern Pentathlon champion and the sole male representative in the Australian Olympic Games team for the 2000 Olympics. #yourplaceinhistory #igs

 Steven Darryl Reeks 1990-1994

-Started archery as a toddler and won his first world championship at the age of 13.
+Steven started archery as a toddler and won his first world championship at the age of 13.
 He competed in bow hunting, target and field archery and over the next few years won state, national and world championships.
-He was the youngest adult world champion and had been preparing to shoot on the US Professional Circuit when he was tragically killed in a roadside accident while changing a tyre in 1999, aged 22.
+Reeks was the youngest adult world champion and had been preparing to shoot on the US Professional Circuit when he was tragically killed in a roadside accident aged 22. #yourplaceinhistory #igs

-Continued his rapid rise in Australian cricket by being named Vice Captain of the national side in all three forms of the game.
-After winning the Allan Border Medal in 2010, Watson swept the board in 2011, winning the medal again along with the Test and one-day player of the year awards before retiring from Test cricket in 2015.
+Shane Watson continued his rapid rise in Australian cricket by being named Vice Captain of the national side in all three forms of the game.
+After winning the Allan Border Medal in 2010, Watson swept the board in 2011, winning the medal again along with the Test and one-day Player of the Year awards before retiring from Test cricket in 2015.
+Shane now plays for and captains Sydney Thunder in the Big Bash League. #yourplaceinhistory #igs

-Began his professional sporting career in 2005, playing rugby league for the Brisbane Broncos in the National Rugby League competition.
-The following year he switched codes to rugby union with the Queensland Reds in the Super 14 competition, making 34 appearances before joining the Waratahs in 2010.
-Barnes made his international debut aged 21 in the 2007 Rugby World Cup.
+Berrick Barnes began his professional sporting career in 2005, playing Rugby League for the Brisbane Broncos in the National Rugby League competition.
+The following year he switched codes to Rugby Union with the Queensland Reds in the Super 14 competition, making 34 appearances before joining the Waratahs in 2010.
+Barnes made his international debut aged 21 in the 2007 Rugby World Cup. #yourplaceinhistory #igs

-Queensland Reds player who made his Test debut against Samoa on 17 July, 2011 when he was named as a late replacement for injured winger James O’Connor.
-The 2006 1st XV captain became the first Reds player to score three tries in one game in a brilliant display of running rugby against the Blues in a 2011 Super Rugby semi-final.
-Davies donated his Wallabies jersey to Ipswich Grammar in August that year.
+Rodney Davies was a Queensland Reds player who made his Test debut against Samoa on 17 July, 2011 when he was named as a late replacement for injured winger James O’Connor.
+The 2006 IGS First XV captain became the first Reds player to score three tries in one game in a brilliant display of running rugby against the Blues in a 2011 Super Rugby semi-final.
+Davies donated his Wallabies jersey to Ipswich Grammar School in August that year. #yourplaceinhistory #igs

-Under-19 Australian Boomers representative who took up a basketball scholarship with the University of Southern Utah before transferring to St Mary’s College in California.
+Matthew Hodgson was an Under-19 Australian Boomers representative who took up a basketball scholarship with the University of Southern Utah before transferring to St Mary’s College in California.
+He played three seasons with the Adelaide 36ers before returning to Queensland, joining the Brisbane Bullets in April 2018. #yourplaceinhistory #igs